Dadal

 Dadal (Дадал) is a sum (district) of Khentii Province in eastern Mongolia.
-Dadal airfield, unpaved (code ZMDA) at Lat: 49.0124N, 111.509E, elevation 1024 m.
+It is named for Dadal Mountain, which is located there.

 A major township of the Buryats people, a Mongol people, some of whom that migrated from what is now Russia around the time of the Russian Revolution.
 The town is made up mainly of neatly maintained log cabins.
-This is one of several regions of Mongolia claimed as the birthplace of Genghis Khan (Chinggis Khaan).
-Dadal is located just to the south of the huge Onon-Balj National Park.
-The area and its people are well described in Chapter 3 (p.
-53) of Black Dragon River: A Journey Down the Amur River Between Russia and China.
+This is one of several locations within Mongolia that claim to be the birthplace of Genghis Khan (Chinggis Khaan).
+Dadal is located just to the south of Onon-Balj National Park.

 Administrative divisions

 The district is divided into four bags, which are: